 The Canon ImagePROGRAF series are also among the fastest photo printers on the market, printing an A2 sized image in under two minutes.
 If you’re looking for a larger format printer, the iPF8400 prints images as wide as 44 inches for poster-sized HDR quality photo prints.
 Oh, and the images produced with LUCIA inks?
 They’re scratch resistant.

-The Surecolor P series is new for 2016 and expertly designed for professional print shops and photographers.
+The Surecolor P series is expertly designed for professional print shops and photographers.
 Epson has long been a leader in photo printing technology, as indicated by some of the technological advances included in the Stylus Pro series printers.
 Thanks to a 3.5 pl minimum droplet size and ten color pots, you get ultra sharp and ultra clean HDR photo prints instantly.
 Each is designed with maximum customizable elements from the size of your paper roll to the milliliter capacity of the ink cartridges, giving you more liberty to make your printer work for your needs.

 Color prints made from Epson’s Ultrachrome HDX High Definition pigment inks are rated stable for 200 years, meaning those vibrant colors are here to stay.
 Like the iPF8400, the Epson Surecolor P9900 prints images in HD up to 44 inches wide for poster-sized shots.